quoirien/slide-machine/README.md

 Download the files wherever you like.
 To launch, open the index.html file in your browser of choice.

+## Upcoming Features

+A few things I'm planning to add soon:
+- ability to "record" from currently playing sequence to a buffer in order to be able to build new sequences from bits of other sequences
+- ability to record individual frames as above
+- ability to record the actual screen as it appears and store as a special sequence
+- pre-made complex effects; for instance, zoom + shift patterns, wiggle patterns, slow fade in and out of opacity, etc.
+- ability for the user to name and save effects or groups of effects

 ## How to Use

 ### Clips